Drakona/vagrant-ansible-symfony/README.md

 0. "apache", "php", "git", etc. installs and configures these system services.
 0. "postgresql" OR "mysql" (depending on the `dbtype` variable declared in the `Vagrantfile`) creates the database server and credentials
 0. "symfony" downloads the basic tools required to work with Symfony (-its installer) and PHP (-Composer, for dependency management).
-0. If APPNAME is set in the Vagrantfile, then "webapp" initializes a shiny new application in an eponymous directory.
-Also if APPNAME is set, "webapp-container" prepares the frontend web server (-a VirtualHost entry) and backend processes (-a FastCGI process group) for your application.
+0. If appname is set in the Vagrantfile, then "webapp" initializes a shiny new application in an eponymous directory.
+Also if appname is set, "webapp-container" prepares the frontend web server (-a VirtualHost entry) and backend processes (-a FastCGI process group) for your application.
 0. Finally, "vagrantbox" just applies a few additional system-level optimizations to the virtual server.

 You can then go in your virtual machine using `vagrant ssh` and your project's files will be accessible in `/vagrant/your_application_name`.
 From there you can run composer to install any new additional dependencies you will add, or run the `php app/console ....` of symfony2.